Social Media Guidelines

 - Use disclaimers.
 Disclose yourself and provide appropriate disclaimers if your view differs from the School or University.
 Be sure to reveal conflicts of interest, and be honest about your credentials.

-If you identify yourself as BUSM faculty/staff/student member in your profile or bio, use the following language in your account description:
+If you identify yourself as BUSM faculty/staff/student member in your profile or bio, the following language is suggested for inclusion in your account description:

 - Views are my own.